grey-software/Onboarding/content/en/contributing/create-fork-and-branch.md

 Head over to **https://gitlab.com/grey-software/org** and click the fork button.

-When you get lab asks you which name space you would like to fuck the repository under your user namespace, which will be https://gitlab.com/YOUR_GITLAB_USERNAME/org
+When you get lab asks you which name space you would like to fork the repository under your user namespace, which will be https://gitlab.com/YOUR_GITLAB_USERNAME/org

 ![Forking the org website repository](/forking.png)